BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Related Work

 \paragraph{Jailbreak Defenses for VLMs} Accordingly, existing defenses against VLM jailbreak can also be categorized into unimodal and bimodal methods.
 For unimodal defense, white-box defense techniques can be applied to robustify the language model of VLM, for example instruction tuning \citep{bianchi2023safety,deng2023attack}, Reinforcement Learning from Human Feedback (RLHF) \citep{ouyang2022training,bai2022training,siththaranjan2023distributional}, gradient analysis \citep{xie2024gradsafe,xu2024safedecoding}, refinement \citep{kim2024break,zhang2024intention}, and proxy defense \citep{zeng2024autodefense,struppek2024exploring}.
 While white-box defenses require full access to the model parameters, black-box defenses can protect the target model simply based on its inputs and outputs.
 Compared to white-box defenses, black-box defenses are often more flexible, lightweight, and effective.
 Existing black-box defenses for VLMs include prompt detection \citep{jain2023baseline,alon2023detecting,liu2024protecting}, prompt perturbation \citep{cao2023defending,robey2023smoothllm,zhou2024robust,liu2024tiny}, and safety system prompt safeguards \citep{sharma2024spml,zou2024system,zheng2024prompt}.
 The above-mentioned defense methods thus far are all language-based defenses.
 Apart from these methods, image denoising/purification methods can be applied to fix the jailbreak images.
 A well-known method is the DiffPure \citep{nie2022DiffPure} which leverages a diffusion model to remove potential adversarial perturbations from the input images.
 However, this method only addresses the robustness of the visual modality.

 Conversely, Jailguard \citep{zhang2023mutation} trained a bimodal detector to identify malicious texts or images based on input mutation.
 Similar to Jailguard, CIDER \citep{xu2024defending} leveraged cross-modal similarity between harmful queries and adversarial images to detect malicious inputs.
 While Jailguard's performance heavily depends on the original alignment of VLMs, CIDER tends to negatively impact the model's performance on benign queries.
-To address these limitations, in this work, we propose a novel blue-team framework \textsf{BlueSuffix} for black-box VLMs.
+To address these limitations, in this work, we propose a novel blue-team framework \textsf{BlueSuffix} for protecting VLMs under black-box setting.